 - Anemia, including hemolytic and aplastic; thrombocytopenia, including thrombotic thrombocytopenic purpura; leukopenia; agranulocytosis; pancytopenia; and/or other hematologic abnormalities

-The drug should be discontinued immediately at the first appearance of a skin rash, jaundice, or any other sign of hypersensitivity and supportive measures instituted [see PATIENT INFORMATION and ADVERSE REACTIONS.
+Discontinue AVELOX immediately at the first appearance of a skin rash, jaundice, or any other sign of hypersensitivity and institute supportive measures.

 Central Nervous System Effects

-Fluoroquinolones, including AVELOX, may cause central nervous system (CNS) events, including: nervousness, agitation, insomnia, anxiety, nightmares or paranoia.
-[See ADVERSE REACTIONS.]
+Fluoroquinolones, including AVELOX, may cause central nervous system (CNS) reactions, including: nervousness, agitation, insomnia, anxiety, nightmares or paranoia.

-Convulsions and increased intracranial pressure (including pseudotumor cerebri) have been reported in patients receiving fluoroquinolones.
-Fluoroquinolones may also cause central nervous system (CNS) events including: dizziness, confusion, tremors, hallucinations, depression, and, rarely, suicidal thoughts or acts.
-These reactions may occur following the first dose.
-If these reactions occur in patients receiving AVELOX , the drug should be discontinued and appropriate measures instituted.
-As with all fluoroquinolones, AVELOX should be used with caution in patients with known or suspected CNS disorders (for example, severe cerebral arteriosclerosis, epilepsy) or in the presence of other risk factors that may predispose to seizures or lower the seizure threshold. [see DRUG INTERACTIONS, ADVERSE REACTIONS and PATIENT INFORMATION.]
+Convulsions and increased intracranial pressure (including pseudotumor cerebri) have been reported in patients receiving fluoroquinolones, including AVELOX.
+AVELOX may also cause central nervous system (CNS) reactions including: dizziness, confusion, tremors, hallucinations, depression, and, suicidal thoughts or acts.
+These adverse reactions may occur following the first dose.
+If these reactions occur in patients receiving AVELOX, the drug should be discontinued and appropriate measures instituted.
+As with all fluoroquinolones, use AVELOX when the benefits of treatment exceed the risks in patients with known or suspected CNS disorders (for example, severe cerebral arteriosclerosis, epilepsy) or in the presence of other risk factors that may predispose to seizures or lower the seizure threshold.
+[See DRUG INTERACTIONS]

 Clostridium Difficile-Associated Diarrhea

-Rare cases of sensory or sensorimotor axonal polyneuropathy affecting small and/or large axons resulting in paresthesias, hypoesthesias, dysesthesias and weakness have been reported in patients receiving quinolones including AVELOX.
-AVELOX should be discontinued if the patient experiences symptoms of peripheral neuropathy including pain, burning, tingling, numbness, and/or weakness or other alterations of sensation including light touch, pain, temperature, position sense, and vibratory sensation.
+Cases of sensory or sensorimotor axonal polyneuropathy affecting small and/or large axons resulting in paresthesias, hypoesthesias, dysesthesias and weakness have been reported in patients receiving fluoroquinolones including AVELOX.
+Symptoms may occur soon after initiation of AVELOX and may be irreversible.
+AVELOX should be discontinued immediately if the patient experiences symptoms of peripheral neuropathy including pain, burning, tingling, numbness, and/or weakness or other alterations of sensation including light touch, pain, temperature, position sense, and vibratory sensation.

 Arthropathic Effects in Animals

-The oral administration of AVELOX caused lameness in immature dogs.
+In immature dogs, oral administration of AVELOX caused lameness.
 Histopathological examination of the weight-bearing joints of these dogs revealed permanent lesions of the cartilage.
-Related quinolone-class drugs also produce erosions of cartilage of weight-bearing joints and other signs of arthropathy in immature animals of various species. [see Animal Toxicology and/or Pharmacology.]
+Related quinolone-class drugs also produce erosions of cartilage of weight-bearing joints and other signs of arthropathy in immature animals of various species.
+[See Nonclinical Toxicology]

-Moderate to severe photosensitivity/phototoxicity reactions, the latter of which may manifest as exaggerated sunburn reactions (for example, burning, erythema, exudation, vesicles, blistering, edema) involving areas exposed to light (typically the face, “V” area of the neck, extensor surfaces of the forearms, dorsa of the hands), can be associated with the use of quinolone antibiotics after sun or UV light exposure.
+Moderate to severe photosensitivity/phototoxicity reactions, the latter of which may manifest as exaggerated sunburn reactions (for example, burning, erythema, exudation, vesicles, blistering, edema) involving areas exposed to light (typically the face, “V” area of the neck, extensor surfaces of the forearms, dorsa of the hands), can be associated with the use of fluoroquinolones, including AVELOX, after sun or UV light exposure.
 Therefore, excessive exposure to these sources of light should be avoided.
-Drug therapy should be discontinued if phototoxicity occurs. [see ADVERSE REACTIONS and Pharmacokinetics.]
+AVELOX should be discontinued if phototoxicity occurs.
+[See CLINICAL PHARMACOLOGY]

-Prescribing AVELOX in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria [see PATIENT INFORMATION].
+Prescribing AVELOX in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.